Fire Riser System Guide: Understand How It Works

 The dry fire riser system typically includes pipes that are pressurized with air or nitrogen instead of water.
 The pipes are connected to a water supply, but a valve, known as a dry pipe valve, keeps the water from entering the pipes.

-In the event of a fire, when a fire sprinkler head is activated by heat, the air pressure in the pipes is released., the drop in air pressure triggers the dry pipe valve to open.
-Once the valve opens, water flows into the pipes and reaches the open sprinkler head and the water then discharges through the activated sprinkler head, suppressing or extinguishing the fire.
+In the event of a fire, when a fire sprinkler head is activated by heat, the air pressure in the pipes is released., The drop in air pressure triggers the dry pipe valve to open.
+Once the valve opens, water flows into the pipes and reaches the open sprinkler head, and the water then discharges through the activated sprinkler head, suppressing or extinguishing the fire.

-• Wet Fire Riser:
+2. Wet Fire Riser

 The wet risers are permanently charged with water.